magesuite/theme-creativeshop/README.md

 There are additional useful functions here, often imported in components.
 It is good to familiarize yourself with them to be able to use them.

+You've just learned about good style customization practices.
+It's time to find out how to add your own brand new component!

 ## Split entries